pepa65/e2crypt/README.md

 ### Example: recrypting an encrypted directory
-Enhanced permissions are needed to flush the file cache, so the contents of the encrypted directory can be displayed properly.
+Enhanced permissions are needed to flush the file cache, so the contents of the recrypted directory can be displayed properly.

 ```console
 $ ls vault